BDUG/l4rerust/README.md

 Additional arguments after `--` are forwarded verbatim to the underlying QEMU invocation.

+## Running tests

+Only the `driver_picker` utility is part of the default workspace test set.
+This avoids fetching L4Re sources from GitHub when running in an offline environment.
+Invoke `cargo test -p <crate>` explicitly if you need to exercise other components.

 ## Documentation

 - [Integrating musl libc with L4Re](docs/musl_integration_whitepaper.md)